Pattadakal: Trailokeshwara Temple

-The temple, though similar to the Virupaksha temple, experiments with new architectural ideas that makes it distinct.
+The temple, though similar to the Virupaksha temple, experiments with new architectural ideas that make it distinct.
 The depiction of a dancing Shiva, as Nataraja, in the Mallikarjuna temple is set in the shallow arch of the sukanasa.
-As another example, the topmost storey of the shikara superstructure of this temple lacks hara elements (threads), while its roof is hemispherical unlike the square roof of the Virupaksha temple.
+As another example, the topmost storey of the shikara superstructure of this temple lacks hara elements (threads), while its roof is hemispherical, unlike the square roof of the Virupaksha temple.

 The use of stone carvings for storytelling is prevalent throughout the temple.
 The legends of Hindu epics and the Puranas are depicted on the temple pillars in the community hall.
-These stories span all major traditions within Hinduism, including Shaivism, Vaishnavism and Shaktism.
+These stories span all major traditions within Hinduism, including Shaivism, Vaishnavism, and Shaktism.
 The rasa lila of Krishna, whose stories are found in the Bhagavata Purana, are shown on friezes as are Hindu fables from the Panchatantra.
 Like other Hindu temples, the friezes of the Mallikarjuna temple show kama and mithuna scenes of amorous couples.
 In other places, artha scenes such as a worker walking with an elephant carrying a log and single women with different emotional expressions are carved into stone; one of these women carries an 8th-century musical instrument.

 Virupaksha Temple

 Left: Virupaksha Temple from southwest corner; Right: A Nandi shrine (active temple).

 The Virupaksha temple, located to the immediate south of the Mallikarjuna temple, is the largest and most sophisticated of the monuments at Pattadakal.
 In inscriptions, it is referred to as "Shri Lokeshvara Mahasila Prasada", after its sponsor Queen Lokmahadevi, and is dated to about 740 CE.
 It was constructed after the successful military campaigns of King Vikramaditya II against the Pallavas (4th-9th centuries CE) and the inscription mentions grant to the "musicians of the temple" by the Queen and also disclosing the identity of the chief architect "Gunda Anivaritacharya" to the architect and by giving him honour of perijereppu patta by king Vikramaditya-II.
 The temple is notable for its range, and quality, of construction exemplifying a well developed Dravidian architectural style, as well as the inscribed names of the artists beneath the panels they worked on.

-As is common with other temples at Pattadakal, the Virupaksha temple was built facing east centred around a square garbha griha (sanctum), with a Shiva Linga, surrounded by a covered circumabulatory path (pradakshina patha).
+As is common with other temples at Pattadakal, the Virupaksha temple was built facing east, centred around a square garbha griha (sanctum), with a Shiva Linga, surrounded by a covered circumabulatory path (pradakshina patha).
 In front of the sanctum is an antarala with two small shrines within which are facing images of Ganesha and Parvati, in her Durga aspect as Mahishasuramardini killing the buffalo demon.
 The external Nandi pavilion is aligned on an east–west axis, as are the mantapa and antechamber.
 The temple site forms a rectangle consisting of fused squares bounded by walls, which are decorated with carvings.
 Within the compound are smaller shrines, of which there were once 32, based on the foundation footprint layout, but most have since been lost.
 The entrance leads to a mantapa with 18 columns (4-5-aisle-5-4, with a 4x4 set forming the inner mantapa and two leading to the darshana space).